-Gifts and Entertainment Policy
+USA Lacrosse Gifts and Entertainment Policy

 Purpose:

 The giving and receiving of business courtesies (i.e. gifts, meals, and entertainment) is a common business practice designed to build relationships with partners.
 At the same time, it is critically important that business courtesies – whether given or received – never compromise, or appear to compromise, our ability or the ability of a party with whom we do business to make objective and fair business decisions.